yosxos/Youtube-Scraper/README.md

 To scrape the youtube comments uncomment the line 29 and 96 in the scrapper_youtube.py but take note that this will add more time for the programme to run

-# Run the programme:
+# Run the programme :

 source .venv/bin/activate

 python scrapper.py --input input.json --output output.json

-# To run the tests
+# How to run :

 python -m pytest tests